The future of online translators and automatic translation

 - as while machine translation’s advantages are low cost and high speed.

-→ Automatic translation lacks context interpretation, an ability characteristic of human interpreters which is necessary, as the meaning of any text is strongly dependent on cultural and situational contexts.
+→ Automatic translation lacks context interpretation, a necessary ability characteristic of human interpreters, as the meaning of any text is strongly dependent on cultural and situational contexts.

 Machine translation over the years

-→ On a simple substitution of words in one language for words in another, and even this is not an easy task due to such phenomena as polysemy, homonymy, metaphors, and idioms.
+→ A simple substitution of words in one language for words in another, and even this is not an easy task due to such phenomena as polysemy, homonymy, metaphors, and idioms.

 Naturally, such a primitive approach was unable to produce a good translation, as the textual meaning depends on how the translators arrange: